 10 • Upon showing, to the satisfaction of the LMRWD, that the LGU has enacted and is 11 following official controls necessary to meet the intent of these standards, the LMRWD may 12 issue an exception to the standard for projects with land-disturbing activities that require a 13 municipal grading, building, parking lot, or foundation permit that impact less than 50 cubic 14 yards or less than 5,000 square feet of surface area or vegetation.
 The exception, if issued, 15 will be documented in a Memorandum of Agreement wherein the LGU must agree: (1) that 16 it will enforce its official controls; (2) that the exception will terminal if the LGU amends its 17 official controls, so they no longer meet the intent of these standards; and (3) that it will 18 provide notice to the LMRWD of all permits issued under the exception.
 19 • New impervious areas associated with driveway widenings that drains to the street where 20 runoff water is managed by a municipal storm sewer system.
-24 21 • Maintenance, repair, or replacement of existing structures, public roads, utilities, and 22 drainage systems within the Steep Slopes Overlay District.
-23 • Disturbances that are part of an approved local water plan (LWP) to repair, grade, or re- 24 slope existing steep slopes that are eroding or unstable to establish stable slopes and 25 vegetation.
-26 • Native plantings that enhance natural vegetation of steep slopes.
+21 • Maintenance, repair, or replacement of existing structures, public roads, utilities, and 22 drainage systems within the Steep Slopes Overlay District.
+23 • Distrubeness that are part of an approved local water plan (LWD) to repair and a or re- 23 • 24 Disturbances that are part of an approved local water plan (LWP) to repair, grade, or re- slope existing steep slopes that are eroding or unstable to establish stable slopes and 24 25 vegetation.
+23 vegetation.
+2 6 • Native plantings that enhance natural vegetation of steep slopes.
 27 • Selective removal of noxious, exotic, or invasive vegetation using locally recognized methods 28 to control and/or minimize their spread.
 29 • Pruning of trees or vegetation that are dead, diseased or pose a public hazard, and removal 30 of vegetation in emergency situations from steep slopes.
-31 • Maintenance of existing lawns landscaping and gardens ~- 32 • Agricultural and forestry activities.
+31 • Maintenance of existing lawns, landscaping, and gardens.
+32 • Agricultural and forestry activities.